lmitechnologies/LMI_AI_Solutions/object_detectors/yolov8_lmi/README.md

 ## Train the model
-To train the model, we need to create a hyperparameter yaml file and modify the existing `docker-compose.yaml` file.
+To train the model, we need to create a hyperparameter yaml file and create a `docker-compose_train.yaml` file.

-### Create a hyperparameter yaml file
+### Create a hyperparameter file
- We need to crete another file `./config/2023-07-19_hyp.yaml`.
-Below shows you an example of training a **medium-size yolov8 instance segmentation model** with the image size of 640.
+ We need to crete a file `./config/2023-07-19_train.yaml`.
+Below shows an example of training a **medium-size yolov8 instance segmentation model** with the image size of 640.
 To train object detection models, set `task` to `detect`.
 If the training images are square, set `rect` to `False`.
 ```yaml
 task: segment  # (str) YOLO task, i.e. detect, segment, classify, pose, where classify, pose are NOT tested
 mode: train  # (str) YOLO mode, i.e. train, predict, export, val, track, benchmark, where val, track, benchmark are NOT tested